-When an antelope is spotted in the expansive Maasai Mara, it does not make headline news in Kenya but when a hairy one is seen, it is a different story all together.
+When an antelope is spotted in the expansive Maasai Mara, it does not make headline news in Kenya but when a hairy one is seen, it is a different story altogether.
 That was the case a few weeks ago when veteran Italian photographer, Paolo Torchio, caught one very hairy antelope on camera.

 Paolo chanced on this rare opportunity while roaming the plains of the Maasai Mara.
-A part of the Serengeti plains, the Maasai Mara covers 1,500 KM2 of rich savannah grasslands and is home to a wide-range of iconic African species, from elephants to lions and giraffes to hippos.
+A part of the Serengeti plains, the Maasai Mara covers 1,500 KM2 of rich savannah grasslands and is home to a wide range of iconic African species, from elephants to lions and giraffes to hippos.

 The photos were first published on WildlifeDirect, a conservation organisation here in Kenya.
-WildlifeDirect have since asked for help in identifying the animal or explaining its bizarre appearance.
+WildlifeDirect has since asked for help in identifying the animal or explaining its bizarre appearance.
 When Paolo Torchio came across the animal in Kenya’s Maasai Mara National Park, a few weeks ago, he was astonished to see a terrier’s face poking out of the tall grass.

 “I was wondering, what this dog was doing”, Torchio said.
 When the ‘Terrier’ came out from the grass, he admits he was surprised.
 The hirsute creature that emerged was clearly not a dog.
 The animal had all the markings of a Thomson’s gazelle (a type of antelope), “plus the hair!
 This animal was covered with a strange, thick coat of hair, in stark contrast to the sleek Thomson’s gazelles in its company.

 When Torchio found the strange Terrier-like antelope, it seemed at ease with the other ‘ordinary’ antelopes.
 “Its funny look was not affecting the relations with the other gazelles”, Torchio said.
-Torchio, who has lived in Kenya for more than 20 years, crept alongside the shaggy creature for 15 minutes, snapping pictures, but eventually the animal took off.
+Torchio, who has lived in Kenya for more than 20 years, crept alongside the shaggy creature for 15 minutes, snapping pictures, but eventually, the animal took off.

-The Italian photographer spent the next five days trying to find the gazelle, but to no avail.
+The Italian photographer spent the next five days trying to find the gazelle but to no avail.
 Experts are not quite sure what to make of the fluffy little gazelle, especially since Torchio’s photographs are the only known example of such a beast existing.

 Weeks later after his amazing discovery, the same strange animal was sighted again by a second photographer, Robert Berntsen, in the same park.
 A frequent traveller to East Africa, Robert also managed to photograph the creature.